dotnet/msbuild/documentation/project-docs/SDK-PR-guide.md

 # SDK PR Guide

 ## Branching
+See the [versions](https://learn.microsoft.com/en-us/dotnet/core/porting/versioning-sdk-msbuild-vs#lifecycle) document for more details on how SDK versions map to MSBuild and Visual Studio.

 ### Major releases
-The .NET SDK has yearly major releases aligning with the .NET runtime in November.
+The .NET SDK has yearly major releases aligning with the .NET Runtime in November.
 These releases will be of the form N.0.1xx.
 The feature work for major releases will be done in `main`.
 Typically, previews for each major release start in February of each year.
 For each preview, we will snap a new branch off of main approximately midway through the prior month.
 For .NET 7 for example, the preview branches were created typically around the 21st of each month prior with the later previews forking earlier to provide more time for stabilization and codeflow.
 Main branch has moved to be the next year's release branch in August.